 And the US is not the only place dealing with this issue.
 It’s a worldwide crisis.
 And it’s scary.
 It’s worth taking the time to learn how to protect yourself from superbugs.

-What is World Health Organization doing to protect patients from superbugs?
+What is being done to protect us from superbugs?

 The WHO report states that although “more R&D is vital, alone, it cannot solve the problem.
 To address resistance, there must also be better prevention of infections and appropriate use of existing antibiotics in humans and animals, as well as rational use of any new antibiotics that are developed in future.”